solojavier/magus/README.md

 touch ~/.zsh.prompts/prompt_mytheme_setup
 ```

-Check out ~/.yadr/zsh/prezto-themes/prompt_skwp_setup for an example of how to write a prompt.
+Check out ~/.magus/zsh/prezto-themes/prompt_skwp_setup for an example of how to write a prompt.
 See also the [Prezto](https://github.com/sorin-ionescu/prezto) project for more info on themes.

 ### Customizing ZSH & Picking a theme

-If you want to customize your zsh experience, yadr provides two hooks via ~/.zsh.after/ and ~/.zsh.before/ directories.
+If you want to customize your zsh experience, Magus provides two hooks via ~/.zsh.after/ and ~/.zsh.before/ directories.
-In these directories, you can place files to customize things that load before and after other zsh customizations that come from ~/.yadr/zsh/*
+In these directories, you can place files to customize things that load before and after other zsh customizations that come from ~/.magus/zsh/*

 For example, to override the theme, you can do something like this:
 ```